CSP02/CSPSH/README.md

 # Hotfix info:
 - Fixed some css.
+- Organized code.

 # Minor Version info:

 - Created CSPSH class. visit [docs](https://the-atelier.ml/Pages/CSPSH/cspsh.html) for more info.
-- Themes will be applied to their respective blocks.
-- Added monokai and drakula themes.
 - Added lineCount (Not responsive for now will make it responsive soon).
 - Now user can decided if their code should show the line count or not just by defining an attribute ``linecount = true`` to make them visible and not mentioning the attribute for hiding the line count.
-- Now the code will be change into code.
+- Now the code will be change into code tag.
 - Improved CSS, Copy to clipboard system.

 # Major Version info: